watertap-org/watertap/docs/technical_reference/costing/anaerobic_digester.rst

 Costing Method Variables
 ++++++++++++++++++++++++

-There are no costing method variables unique to the CSTR with injection.
+There are no costing method variables unique to the anaerobic digester.

 Capital Cost Calculations
 +++++++++++++++++++++++++